DavidMoiseNataf/isochrones-v2p5/README.md

 ## Attribution and license

-This extension builds directly on the `isochrones` package by Tim Morton and on the MIST stellar models (Choi et al. 2016; Dotter 2016).
+This extension builds directly on the `isochrones` package by Tim Morton and on the MIST stellar models (Choi et al. 2016; Dotter 2016, Dotter et al. 2026).
 If you use it, please cite `isochrones`, MIST, and MultiNest as appropriate, in addition to this repository.

 Distributed under the same MIT license as `isochrones` (see `LICENSE`).
 The original `isochrones` source is unmodified; this repository adds sibling modules